The Postman Always Rings Twice (1946 film): Filming

-The on-set sexual tension between Garfield and Turner was clear to all involved with the film.
-Their first day together, he called out to her, "Hey, Lana, how's about a little quickie?" to which she replied, "You bastard!"
-They had a brief affair, according to the actor and director Vincent Sherman, a friend of Garfield's.
+The on-set sexual tension between Garfield and Turner was apparent to the entire cast and crew of the film.
+Their first day together, Garfield called out to her, "Hey, Lana, how's about a little quickie?" to which she replied, "You bastard!"
+The two had a brief affair, according to the actor and director Vincent Sherman, a friend of Garfield's.
 Sherman said Turner was the only co-star with whom Garfield ever became romantically involved.
 There had been sparks between the two since the first day of shooting, and the delays had led to a close friendship.
 Finally, they shared a moonlit tryst on the beach, but it was their only night together.
 The two realized that whatever was happening on-screen, off-screen they had no sexual chemistry.
-They remained friends nonetheless.
+They remained friends, nonetheless.

-As originally written in the novel, Madge was a lion tamer.
+As originally written in the novel, the character of Madge was a lion tamer.
 Garnett even filmed the scene in which she introduces Frank to her cats.
 During shooting, a tiger sprayed the two stars, prompting John Garfield to jokingly ask for stunt pay.